 Red Factor African Grey For Sale

 Red Factor African Grey For Sale, we have made it possible for you to be a Proud Owner of the Beautiful Red Factor African Grey’s!
-They will be available as pets to people all over the world.
 They’re certainly beautiful and desirable!
 The Red Factor African Grey will retain always retain their high level of intelligence and exceptional ability to talk just like their natural wild-colored Grey cousins.

 We have been Breeding these birds now for four years.
 This breeding skill takes hard dedicated work into finding the right birds, and introducing them to each other.
 Sometimes this process can take years as African Greys do not mature and breed until 5 to 6 years old.
 We have spent quite a bit of funds, hard work, a lot of time in searching for the right birds to pair up together and that carry the Red Factor Gene.